csteach424/csteach424.github.io/contact.md

 tags: general site social
 published: true
-summary: contact details for COMP 424, Fall 2015
+summary: contact details for COMP 424, Spring 2016
 ---

 For course enquiries, please use one of the following contact options